Ramanujan Bigraphs: Automorphic Representation Theory

 For $p>5$ the claim follows directly from Oi's depth preservation result between L-packets and L-parameters in the local Langlands correspondence \cite{oi2023depth}, combined with the observation that the L-parameters of $\pi^n(\rho)$ and $\pi^s(\rho)$ differ by how they act on the Deligne $SL_2$ factor, hence in particular are of the same depth (\cite[A.10]{bellaiche:2009}).
-However, we are interested in the case $p=3$, so we provide a different proof using Pan's depth preservation result in the theta correspondence.
+However, we are interested in the case $p=3$, so we provide a different proof using the theta correspondence.